Stitching Monte Carlo samples: Examples

 \section{Examples}

-In this Section, we illustrate the formalism developed in Section~\ref{sec:stitching_weights} with concrete examples, drawn from two different applications: the estimation of $\PW$+jets backgrounds in physics analyses at the LHC and the estimation of trigger rates for the high-luminosity LHC (HL-LHC) upgrade~\cite{TDR_Phase2_LHC}, scheduled to start operation in 2027.
+In this Section, we illustrate the formalism developed in Section~\ref{sec:stitching_weights} with concrete examples, drawn from two different applications: the modelling of $\PW$+jets production in physics analyses at the LHC and the estimation of trigger rates at the HL-LHC.